 - While we barely had a wait, I have heard and read that it can be long — up to two hours.
 And since tours are first come, first served, you might want to have a back-up plan just in case the wait is too long or the tours are all full.

-- The schedule changes during peak season: Tours are offered every 15 minutes 9am – 2pm from March 1 – March 23.
-From March 26 – August 24, tours run every 15 minutes from 9am – 7pm.
+- The schedule changes during peak season: From March – August, tours operations run every 15 minutes from 9am – 3:45pm, then 5-6pm.

 - All tours are FREE.